- 1. Requirements Management

 Managing Project Scope — Why It Matters and Best Practices

-In this chapter, we discuss managing project scope and avoiding scope creep.
+In this chapter, Karl discusses managing project scope and avoiding scope creep.

 A project manager is tasked with keeping everything running smoothly, from project launch to completion.
 Scope creep, which happens when stakeholders unexpectedly change requirements and demands, occurs in about 52% of projects, and the consequences can be serious.